Flutter-Devl/Meal_App/README.md

 # Meal_App

 This is basic recipe application where you get recipe of different types of food like italian, chinese and so on.
+A Flutter project to understand multi screen routing concept.

 ## How to use
 1.You can find different recipies.